juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

   - Unlimited throughput (publish any number of message per second into the queue)
     - Low latency (<10 ms on publish and receive)
     - Can have duplicate messages (at least once delivery)
-  - Can have out of order messages (best effort ordering)
+  - Can have out of order messages (best-effort ordering)

 - **FIFO Queue**
   - Limited throughput